 However, when you wander inside the grounds, it greets you like a patient, old friend… “I’ve been expecting you”, it seems to say.

 The gallery has a rich history – as much as the building it is housed within.
-Originally built as a prison and police station in the 1840s, it has also served as a magistrate’s court and years later, as a council meeting hall in 1901.
+Originally built as a prison and police station in the 1840s, it has also served as a magistrate’s court.
+Years later, in 1901, it also served as a council meeting hall.
 It then took its turn as a quirky clockmaker’s abode, before its restoration process began and it was declared a national monument in 1984.